DataSF/publishing-toolkit/technology/README.md

 * **Desk.com.** Help desk for managing communication with departments during the course of publishing.
 * **PowerBI.** The dashboard platform for measuring and monitoring our publishing processes.
 * **Airtable.** Cloud-based data system used to actively manage the inventory, including logging published datasets at end of process.
-* **Google Sheets.** The management system for the collection of system and dataset inventories.
+* **Google Sheets.** Used as a lightweight data store for logging activity in Trello and Desk.com, which is then used in our PowerBI dashboard.
 * **Zapier.** An API automation platform for connecting multiple cloud tools together \(e.g. Screendoor -&gt; Desk.com -&gt; Trello\)
 * **SAFE FME.** ETL Framework used for some of our automation jobs.
 * **Socrata Publica.** The open data platform where users access data.
 The output of the publishing process lives here.